UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 > than searching for a plain string.
 {: .callout}

-The regular expression'Cont[ae][cn]t' will match "Content", "Contact", but also "Contect" and "Contant".
+The regular expression 'Cont[ae][cn]t' will match "Content", "Contact", but also "Contect" and "Contant".
 It's generally a good idea to enclose the expression in single quotation marks, since that ensures the shell sends it directly to grep without any processing (such as trying to